Looking after the mental well-being of our donkeys and mules is very important as it can affect their physical health and behaviour.

 - Maintain healthy weight.

-Donkeys placed through our Donkey Guardian scheme are the lucky ones, having their basic needs met, living with suitable companions and being given access to appropriate feed, shelter and human company.
+Donkeys placed through our Rehoming Scheme are the lucky ones, having their basic needs met, living with suitable companions and being given access to appropriate feed, shelter and human company.
 But as a result it can be difficult to create new activities for them.
 After all, we know that we have to be careful to limit treats, especially those that come in packets and are high in sugar, so we have to find other ways to make their lives varied.

 Goals for enrichment are to: